marekmaskarinec/klak/spec.md

 ### functions

-Functions are declared with the `mkw` (make word) keyword.
-It takes a name.
-Function can't be used before declaration.
+Words are declared the same way like in forth.

 Example:
 ```
-mkw square {
-	dup *
+:square ( n -- n' ) dup * ;
-}
 ```

 Recursion is allowed.